postgres/pgweb/docs/django.rst

 Functions and classes should be documented in-line, through comments or docstrings.

-The site is currently deployed on Django 1.2 (being the standard version in Debian Squeeze), so all testing should be done against this version.
+The site is currently deployed on Django 1.5 (being the standard version in Debian Wheezy), so all testing should be done against this version.

 Database access
 ---------------